athallahannafis/ReactNative-practice/README.md

 # Basic React Native practice
-This app consists of several practice for me to get used to react-native for my own self-improvement.
+This app consists of several basics of react native front-end practice for my own self-improvement.
 <br>
 <br>
 Things I have learned so far: